ixofoundation/ixo-client-sdk/README.md

 applications which connect to the [ixo](https://ixo.world/) software stack and build on the Internet of Impact.

 ## Usage Example

+Before use locally a env file must be provided, a example file in the directory.

 ```js
 const {makeWallet, makeClient} = require('@ixo/client-sdk')